 “Now our task, our great task, our central task, is incarnating a with-God life into the daily experience of our people right where they live, work, cry, pray, and curse the darkness.
 If we do not make substantial efforts here, all of our other efforts will simply dry up and blow away.”

-How do you quiet your own creaturely activity?
+How do you become still and quiet your own creaturely activity?
 This aim requires committing to primarily two spiritual disciplines, solitude and silence.

 21-years prior to this Richard Foster keynote, Dallas Willard concluded his flagship book, The Divine Conspiracy, with a curriculum for Christlikeness.

-In this curriculum, Willard urges all disciples that want to live like Jesus to begin with these most important spiritual disciplines.
+In this curriculum, Willard urges all disciples that want to live like Jesus to begin with these spiritual disciplines.